-The Close Constables are a uniformed force and wear very similar uniforms to the police.
-The parade or best uniform consists of a police navy blue tunic with epaulettes and enamelled collar badges, a white shirt and black tie is worn, along with a peaked cap with a detachable pale blue band (Cathedral livery colours), although attested constables wear a royal blue and white chequered Sillitoe Tartan cap band.
-A silver and enamelled badge is worn on the crown of the cap.
-This is a shield shaped device, with a pale blue enamelled background, over which a silver cross is formed with black lettering 'IX,' from the Greek for 'Jesus Christ.'
+The constables are a uniformed force and wear very similar uniforms to the police.
+The parade or best uniform consists of a police navy blue tunic with epaulettes and enamelled collar badges, a white shirt and black tie is worn, along with a peaked cap with a royal blue and white chequered Sillitoe Tartan cap band.
+Attested officers, known as Cathedral Constables, wear a gold Bath Star badge with crown on their cap to distinguish them from their unattested colleagues.
+These officers, known as Close Constables, wear a cross badge with a pale blue enamelled background, over which a silver cross is formed with black lettering 'IX,' from the Greek for 'Jesus Christ.'

-Every day duty wear consists of: In winter, the Close Constables wear a navy blue police trousers, a NATO style navy blue pullover, white shirts with black epaulette slides (with embroided/metal devices), black tie, service cap and a black police style blouson jacket (with Cathedral heraldic shield sewn onto the upper left breast).
-In summer the uniform worn is as above except without the pullover.
+For every day duty the constables wear black police trousers, white shirts with black epaulette slides (with embroided/metal devices), black tie, service cap and a black fleece jacket (with Cathedral heraldic shield sewn onto the upper left breast).
 Severe weather clothing consists of black Metropolitan police style anorak and waterproof over trousers.
 General equipment consists of police style nylon utility belt with pouches to carry radio, torch, first aid equipment and a personal attack alarm.
-In 2016, attested officers were authorised to carry personal protection equipment and are issued with the PR24 extendable tactical baton and rigid handcuffs.
-They also wear stab vests.
+In 2016, attested officers were authorised to carry personal protection equipment and are issued with the PR24 or Autolock extendable tactical batons and rigid handcuffs.
+All officers wear a stab vest.